-Exhibit No. 10.26 Description Export-Import Bank Joinder and Third Loan Modification Agreement, dated as of January 30, 2013, between Silicon Valley Bank and AtriCure, Inc. (incorporated by reference to our Current Report on Form 8-K, filed on January 31, 2013).
+Exhibit No. 10.26 Description Export-Import Bank Joinder and Fourth Loan Modification Agreement, dated as of March 29, 2013, between Silicon Valley Bank and AtriCure, Inc. (incorporated by reference to our Current Report on Form 8-K, filed on March 29, 2013).
+10.27 Merger Agreement, dated as of December 19, 2013, among Endoscopic Technologies, Inc., AtriCure, Inc., Niners Merger Sub, LLC and Fortis Advisors LLC, as representative (incorporated by reference to our Current Report on Form 8-K, filed on December 19, 2013).
 21 Subsidiaries of the Registrant.
 23.1 Consent of Deloitte & Touche LLP.
 31.1 Rule 13a-14(a) Certification of Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Rule 13a-14(a) Certification of Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification pursuant to 18 U.S.C.
 Section 1350 by the Chief Executive Officer, as adopted, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification pursuant to 18 U.S.C.
 Section 1350 by the Chief Financial Officer, as adopted, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-Compensatory plan or arrangement.
+[#] Compensatory plan or arrangement.